-- Policies to comply with Section 504 of the Rehabilitation Act of 1973 and the Fair Housing Act and other relevant civil rights laws and statutes - Limited English Proficiency Policy - Authorization for the Release of Information requirement - Social Security number disclosure requirements - Persons Subject to Sex Offender Registration program requirement - Criminal and drug history screening standards/persons evicted from other PHA's programs - Debts Owed to PHA requirements - Income limit requirements specific to the program - Asset limitation requirements - Citizenship Status requirements - Student Status requirement - Housing Authority Definition of Family - Explanation of any preferences (must be previously approved by CHFA) - Occupancy standards - Homelessness requirement if it is an SRO property - Additional specific site requirements - Unit transfer policies, including selection of in-place residents versus applicants from the waiting list - Procedures for accepting applications and waiting list selection policies i.
-CHFA's Definition of Family
+- 1. Policies to comply with Section 504 of the Rehabilitation Act of 1973 and the Fair Housing Act and other relevant civil rights laws and statutes - 2.
+Limited English Proficiency Policy - 3.
+Authorization for the Release of Information requirement - 4.
+Social Security number disclosure requirements [also include the exclusions to this rule as per 24 CFR 5.216 (final rule) and PIH notice 10-03.] - 5.
+Persons Subject to Sex Offender Registration program requirement

+- 6. Criminal and drug history screening standards/persons evicted from other PHA's programs

+- 7. Debts Owed to PHA requirements

+- 8. Income limit requirements specific to the program

+- 9. Citizenship Status requirements

+- 10. Student Status requirement

+- 11. Housing Authority Definition of Family

+- 12. Explanation of any preferences (must be previously approved by CHFA)

+- 13. Occupancy standards

+- 14. Homelessness requirement if it is an SRO property

+- 15. Additional specific site requirements

+- 16. Unit transfer policies, including selection of in-place residents versus applicants from the waiting list

+- 17. Procedures for accepting applications and waiting list selection policies

-- Policy for opening and closing the waiting list
+- 18. Policy for opening and closing the waiting list

-- VAWA protections
+- 19. VAWA protections

-- Rejection/Notification Policy
+- 20. Rejection/Notification Policy